How to Send an Email to All your WordPress Users

 open email campaigns page

-send new campaign
+Create a new newsletter campaign

 send new campaign to wordpress users